Saba-Burduli/-Main-Online-Exam-Project/README.md

 Whats Cool in this project is I'm gonna create 3 type of role ...
 <br>

 and they have different tokens (accses).
-We dont have actually many Entity classes manually but we actually creating meny join tables using configuration querys .<br>
+We dont have actually many Entity classes manually but we actually creating many join tables using configuration querys .<br>

 There is many different type of Relations like : Many => Many , Many => One and also ofc One to One ......<br>